AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/deploy-theme.md

 While it is recommended that you move on to the next part of the Quick Site Creation journey by reviewing the document [Deploy Your Customized Theme,](deploy-theme.md) the following are some additional, optional resources that do a deeper dive on some concepts mentioned in this document, but they are not required to continue on the journey.

-* [AEM as a Cloud Service technical documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service.html) - If you already have a firm understanding of AEM and headless technologies, you may want to directly consult our in-depth technical docs.
+* [AEM as a Cloud Service technical documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service.html) - If you already have a firm understanding of AEM, you may want to directly consult the in-depth technical docs.
-* [Cloud Manager documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/onboarding/onboarding-concepts/cloud-manager-introduction.html) - If you would like more details on Cloud Manager's features, you may want to directly consult our in-depth technical docs.
+* [Cloud Manager documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/onboarding/onboarding-concepts/cloud-manager-introduction.html) - If you would like more details on Cloud Manager's features, you may want to directly consult the in-depth technical docs.
 * [AEM Standard Site Template](https://github.com/adobe/aem-site-template-standard) - This is the GitHub repository of the AEM Standard Site template.
 * [AEM Site Theme](https://github.com/adobe/aem-site-template-standard-theme-e2e) - This is the GitHub repository of the AEM Site Theme.
 * [npm](https://www.npmjs.com) - AEM themes used to quickly build sites are based on npm.